rhjelmeir/PrizmCloud-Wordpress/README.md

-##PrizmCloud Emebbed Document Viewer for Wordpress
+##Prizm Cloud Emebbed Document Viewer for Wordpress

-Wordpress plugin for PrizmCloud Embedded Document Viewer.
-Embed our document viewer in your site.
-Your visitors view your documents in any of 300+ file types.
-Just like that.
+Wordpress plugin for Prizm Cloud Embedded Document Viewer.
+Prizm Cloud enables you to offer high-speed document viewing without worrying about additional hardware or installing software.
+The documents stay on your servers, so you can delete, update, edit and change them anytime.
+We don't keep copies of your documents, so they are always secure!

-You will need a PrizmCloud account to use PrizmCloud Document Viewer.
+You will need a Prizm Cloud account to use Prizm Cloud Document Viewer.
 [PrizmCloud Sign Up](http://prizmcloud.accusoft.com/register.html "PrizmCloud")

 View a [demo](http://prizmcloud.accusoft.com/demo.html)